PANHA: History

 After Iran’s revolution in 1979, US embargo on Iran, and the start of the Iran-Iraq war, PANHA started its operations with a goal of supporting and maintaining helicopters in the war.
-After a few years, they became self-sufficient in repair and maintenance of all of Iran's military helicopters.
-In 1986, following this success, their task of repair, maintenance, and support expanded to other organizations like communication, oil, Red Cross of Iran, and power plants.
+After a few years, they became self-sufficient in repair and maintenance of Iran's military helicopters.
+In 1986, their task of repair, maintenance, and support expanded to other organizations like communication, oil, Red Cross of Iran, and power plants.

-Currently, this organization repairs and maintains ten different kinds of military and non-military helicopters in sixteen different models.
-In 1994, experts at PANHA Company completed the structure of their first helicopter called Shabaviz.
+As of 2006, this organization repaired and maintained ten kinds of military and non-military helicopters in sixteen different models.
+In 1994, PANHA Company completed the structure of their first helicopter called Shabaviz.
 After this, they received their first official permit to start manufacturing commercial helicopters.
-PANHA has been instrumental in reverse-engineering helicopters, their upgrades and servicing the large fleet of Iranian helicopters.
+PANHA has been instrumental in reverse-engineering helicopters, their upgrades and servicing the fleet of Iranian helicopters.